Fishbiscuit/DOCter-test/_includes/index.md

 ```

 This is why we are making sure that our project documents are kept open so that **you** can be a part of this process.
+Read the "Posts" section at the bottom of this page if you're interested in going through our minutes.